Preston-Landers/concurrent-log-handler/README.md

   emission and rotation.
   - Advisory means that other (e.g., external) processes could ignore the lock on POSIX.
 - **Log Compression:** Optionally compresses rotated log files using gzip (`use_gzip=True`).
-- **Asynchronous Logging:** Includes an optional `QueueListener` / `QueueHandler` for background logging, minimizing impact on application performance.
+- **Asynchronous Logging: (Deprecated)** Includes an optional `QueueListener` / `QueueHandler` for background logging, minimizing impact on application performance.
+    - Important: see the note below about the [deprecation of this feature](#background--asynchronous-logging).
 - **Customizable:**
   - Control over rotated file naming (`namer`).
   - Set owner and mode permissions for rotated files on Unix-like systems.